 World of Insects: Honey Bees (ages 3-7) by Colleen Sexton

 World of Insects: Honey Bees offers a basic look at the insect.
 The first section focuses on the parts of the bee while the second illustrates bees collecting nectar and pollinating flowers.
 The process of changing nectar to honey is mentioned but not described in detail.
 Each page has a large, dazzling photograph to accompany 1-2 sentences of text.
 This Blast Off!
 Reader can be used as an introduction for preschoolers and/or an early reader for older children.

 Bees and Their Hives (ages 3-7) by Linda Tagliaferro

 Each two-page spread has 1-2 simple sentences and one large photograph.
-A snapshot glimpse into building a hive and the workings of it is depicted.
-Like World of Insects: Honey Bees, Bees and Their Hives can be used as an introduction for preschoolers or as an early reader.
+A snapshot glimpse into building a hive and the workings of it are depicted.
+Like World of Insects: Honey Bees, Bees and Their Hives, it can be used as an introduction for preschoolers or as an early reader.